dionysia-dev/dionysia/README.md

 # Dionysia

-> A streaming platform based on open source software
+> A live streaming platform based on open source software

 If you are interested on reading my ideas and thoughts about this project, you can read the [dev log](docs/DEV_LOG.md)

 ## What is this?

-This project is a streaming platform based on open source software.
+This project is a live streaming platform based on open source software.
 The main goal is to create a platform that can be used by anyone to stream their content, be it a game, a podcast, a talk show, etc.

 It plugs many open source projects together to create a seamless experience for video developers.